About the Ontario Osteoporosis Strategy

-A provincially coordinated initiative aimed at managing osteoporosis, reducing osteoporotic fragility fractures and promoting bone health, the overall goal of the Ontario Osteoporosis Strategy is to reduce hip and other osteoporotic fractures in Ontario by 20% by 2020, a goal that is increasingly important in light of Ontario’s increasing aging population.
+A provincially coordinated initiative aimed at managing osteoporosis, reducing osteoporotic fragility fractures and promoting bone health, the overall goal of the Ontario Osteoporosis Strategy is to reduce hip and other osteoporotic fractures in Ontario, a goal that is increasingly important in light of Ontario’s increasing aging population.

 There is a huge care gap for Canadians who break a bone due to osteoporosis: 80% never receive appropriate osteoporosis care, leaving them at substantial risk for further costly, debilitating and often life‐threatening fractures.

 The Ontario Osteoporosis Strategy, funded by the Ministry of Health and Long Term Care since 2005, works to reduce this care gap within Ontario.
 Its mandate is to reduce morbidity, mortality and costs from osteoporotic fractures using a patient-centred, multi-disciplinary approach that is integrated across healthcare sectors.

 The OOS represents the vision and coordinated efforts of many groups, including the Ministry of Health and Long-Term Care (MOHLTC), Osteoporosis Canada, Ontario College of Family Physicians, McMaster University, Women’s College Hospital and St. Michael’s Hospital.

 The Ontario Women’s Health Council provided the original ground work for the Strategy, launched and funded by MOHLTC in 2005.
 Two important consultations and resulting documents facilitated the development of the Strategy.